wangziqi2013/wangziqi2013.github.io/_posts/2021-09-27-cloudburst.markdown

 KVS.
 The scheduler may decide to scale up or down a particular function instance and/or worker node, if the workload is higher or lower than certain thresholds.

+Cloudburst handles concurrent read/write or write/write accesses to the KVS on the same key with a few different policies.
+Write/write conflicts are handled with what is called "lattice encapsulation", which the paper did not elaborate on (I think it just defines some way of replaying updates, like integer addition/subtraction or set insertion/deletion can be easily replayed ?
+I did not read the Anna paper, so do not count on me on this part).
+Read/write conflicts, on the other hand, are handled with two possible consistency models.